Aman9026/Flutter-Setup/README.md

 This IDE is quite handy for managing dart code and can be easily integrated with the android emulator.

 You can download Visual Studio Code from [here](https://code.visualstudio.com/download).

+The first entry and in the search result list is the extension we’re looking for.
+By installing this extension we’re adding support for editing, refactoring, running, and reloading Flutter application, as well as support for the Dart programming language.